EnJnDeSIgn/rand-and-rollers/README.md

 Random Number Influence
 The generated random number (rand_num) is a product of the perturbed normalized value and an additional random number.
 This approach ensures that the resulting random number reflects both the variability inherent in the glacier data and the added randomness.

-About to be proacuted my the canadain medacal sytem without a lawer yet again
+About to be proacuted my the canadain medacal sytem without a lawer yet again, I am not responsable for your breaks with realitiy and I don't have to suffer from police abuse just beacause your crazy and get away with it, your the dilusanal ones...